jmyrberg/finscraper/CONTRIBUTING.md

 7. Push your branch into Github and make a pull request against master

-8. *(OPTIONAL)*: Bump up the version in [VERSION](https://github.com/jmyrberg/finscraper/blob/master/VERSION) and [re-build the documentation](https://github.com/jmyrberg/finscraper/blob/master/scripts/build-documentation.sh)
+8. Repository admin will merge to master and create a release after a review

 ## Updating an existing spider